 - 1. All students receive literacy instruction that is appropriate for their learning needs. - a.
-The principal ensures that universal screening in literacy takes place no later than the fourth week of school.
-(Evidence: Screening results reviewed by SLC, PLC) - b.
-Students in flexible groups work on specific skills / concepts identified through screening in English Language Arts classes during Workshop.
-(Evidence: observation during classroom walk through by PLC members including Principal) - c.
-Teachers strategically integrate writing across the curriculum.
-(Evidence: Monthly review of Lesson Plans by principal or Literacy Coach)
+The principal ensures that universal screening in reading takes place no later than the fourth week of school.
+(Evidence: Screening results reviewed by SLC, PLC) - Students in flexible groups work on specific skills/concepts identified through screening in English Language Arts classes during Literacy Workshop.
+(Evidence: observation during classroom walk through by PLC members including principal) - c.
+Teachers in core content areas strategically integrate reading and writing across the curriculum.
+(Evidence: Monthly review of lesson plans by principal or literacy coach; classroom observations) - 2.
+Teachers and leaders participate in customized training for transitioning to the CCGPS and the increasing rigor necessary for assuring students are ready for college and careers: ELA Standards,